qujones1/tmwsd_challenge/README.md

 Complete the following requirements by using any database engine of your choice.
 Update this readme by checking the following boxes as you go.

-- [ ] As a user, I should see a form to create a new message on the homepage.
+- [x] As a user, I should see a form to create a new message on the homepage.
-- [ ] As a user, I should see a list of links for all created messages below the 'new message' form on the homepage.
+- [x] As a user, I should see a list of links for all created messages below the 'new message' form on the homepage.
-- [ ] As a user, when I click a link in the message list, I should be able to view the message at a unique URL.
+- [x] As a user, when I click a link in the message list, I should be able to view the message at a unique URL.
-- [ ] As a user, when I open a message, the message should self-destruct (delete from the database).
+- [x] As a user, when I open a message, the message should self-destruct (delete from the database).
-- [ ] As a user, I should no longer see messages on the homepage that have been viewed.
+- [x] As a user, I should no longer see messages on the homepage that have been viewed.

 Bonus points for making it look pretty :sparkles:

 ## Step 3: Submit

-Email me when you're done with a link to your fork.
+When you are finished, [deploy your app to Heroku](https://devcenter.heroku.com/articles/git) and send an email with a link to the Heroku app and a link to your fork.
+Thanks!